AliMurtaza096/Multi-Prompt-Agent/README.md

 - User data and conversation context
 - Stage-specific transition rules

-This approach allows the LLM to make informed decisions about stage transitions by understanding the current stage requirements and available options, rather than relying on simple keyword matching.

 **Priority-Based Stage Evaluation**: Implemented a priority system for stage transitions where stages with higher priority values are evaluated first.
 This ensures that more specific or important transitions take precedence over general fallback options.